gerdm/gerdm.github.io/content/posts/bocd-coin-tosses/index.md

 {{< math >}}$\ell_t \in \{0, \ldots, t\}${{< /math >}}
 and then normalise over all of the computed values to obtain the posterior probability mass.

-### Estimating the joint density
+### Estimating the Joint Density

-Estimation of the joint density following the BOCD algorithm is done recursively.
-For this, we note that the joint density at time $t$ can be rewritten as
+In the BOCD algorithm, the estimation of the joint density is done recursively, allowing for efficient detection of changepoints as new data arrives.
+The joint density at time $t$ can be rewritten as:

 {{< math >}}
 $$
 \begin{aligned}